lesego12/alx-low_level_programming/0x12-singly_linked_lists/README.md

 FILE 4-free_list.c is  a function that frees a list_t list.

 FILE 100-first.c is  a function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.

+FILE 101-hello_holberton.asm is a 64-bit program in assembly that prints Hello, Holberton.